borhanuddin-orcl-dba/sms-forms-reports/README.md

  -->

 <h2>Description</h2>
-The School Management System is designed to streamline key academic and administrative processes of a school.
-It enables efficient management of admissions, attendance tracking, exam schedules, and result publication.
-The system also supports financial operations, including fees and transactions, while providing tools to organize and manage other school-related information.
-With its intuitive interface and robust features, the system simplifies daily operations and enhances overall efficiency.
+ School Management System (SMS) is a software application designed to streamline and automate the day-to-day administrative and academic operations of educational institutions.
+It provides a centralized platform for managing various functions, including student enrollment, attendance tracking, grade management, and communication between faculty, and students.
+Here’s a detailed description of the key features and components of a School Management System:
 <br />